cedricvidal/jforkr/README.md

 Exports your service using RMI in the forked JVM so that you can access it from the current JVM.
 You can control the forked JVM using a JvmController.
 A heartbeat makes sure your process is still alive so you know if it dies.
+The forked JVM commits suicide if it looses contact with the current JVM so that no dangling JVM are left over.

 Works around -cp length OS limitations by using classworlds.